Campbell Island Teal (Anas

 I would like to import some cycad seeds.
 How can I do that?

 It depends on the species that you want to import.
 Generally, the import or export of seeds of CITES Appendix-II cycads do not require CITES permits.
 Seeds of Appendix-I cycads require both import permits and export permits.
-It is best to contact your nearest DOC CITES officer to ensure you have the right documentation.
+It is best to contact your nearest DOC CITES ranger to ensure you have the right documentation.

 I have some eagle feathers that I would like to bring back to New Zealand.
 How can I do that?